How to Use Our Pocket Cards

 - “What connects with you most about [this message, these ideas]?
 Anything else?rdquo;"

 - “Do you think y/our [customers, clients, co-workers, patients] would describe you as a [212er, Smover, person who is committed to doing great work for them, a no drama person, etc.]?
 Why?
 Why not?
-What could I do to support that?
+What can I do to support that?
 What could you do to improve that?”

 - “When things get difficult and you make mistakes in your efforts to [general message or specific point], what are some things you can do to get back on track?
 How can I help you be accountable to [general message or specific point]?"

-However you use our pocket cards, remember…
+How ever you use our pocket cards, remember…

 The need for solid and ongoing reinforcement never (ever, ever) ends.
 (It’s part of Leading Simply.)
 Make sure to set periodic reminders to follow up with people about how things are going in regard to your initial discussion (at least one to three).